Table of Contents

 Frequently Asked Questions

 The wattage you’ll produce with a solar carport depends on many factors, including the type of PV panels you use, how many are included in your system, their rated power and efficiency ratings, and more.
-Maximise the electricity produced by placing your panels at optimal angles and orientations.
+Maximize the electricity produced by placing your panels at optimal angles and orientations.

 A solar carport is worth it if you have sufficient unused property that receives direct sunlight.
-Depending on where you live, your choice of PV panels and portable power station, and numerous other factors, you could realise significant savings on your electricity bills by building a solar carport.
+Depending on where you live, your choice of PV panels and portable power station, and numerous other factors, you could realize significant savings on your electricity bills by building a solar carport.

 How many panels you need is dependent on many factors.
 Design your solar carport to ensure it accommodates the number of PV panels required to meet your electricity consumption needs.
 Total up the wattage/amperage of the appliances you need to power (and for how long).
 Use that to decide how many solar panels your carport should accommodate.

 There are many benefits to be gained from a solar carport installation.

 Like a typical carport, a solar carport provides a designated parking spot for a vehicle (or vehicles) and shelters it from the elements.